AR41001/LIS-Interfacing---Establishment-Phase/README.md

 LIS Interfacing - Establishment Phase

 This code implements the establishment phase for Laboratory Information System (LIS) interfacing according to the data link layer protocol.
+The data link layer is one of the 4 layers which are part of the LIS Protocol.
+This layer is at the lowest level.
 The establishment phase is the initial handshake between a client and a machine to establish a connection.

 Features: